Welcome to Discover

 The easiest way to search for an app is to simply start typing in the name or what the app is intended to do.
-The search field will always be selected by default and the only times it isn't nothing will happen, the search field is greyed out and when you click it you are brought back to the application search.
+The search field will always be selected by default and the only times it is nothing will happen, the search field is greyed out and when you click it you are brought back to the application search.
 So don't be scared of the keyboard!

 The search is always performed within the category you are currently in (this is also indicated in the placeholder text of the search field), so be sure to navigate to the category you want to search in before entering your search term.

-If you just want to browse or feel unclear on what the application name is or how to best define it in text simply click either "Applications", "Plasma Add-ons", or "Application Add-ons".
+If you just want to browse or feel unclear on what the application name is or how to best define it in the text simply click either "Applications", "Plasma Add-ons", or "Application Add-ons".
 You will find complete applications in the "Applications" category, Plasma widgets and extensions in "Plasma Add-ons" and extensions for your apps like snippets for coding apps in Application Add-ons.

 Let's focus on complete applications for now!
 Below you can see the category tree that is displayed when you click "Applications".
-Whenever you want to go back, the "Back" button underneath the search field and in the top of the categories will bring you back to the previous section!
-From this list of six categories you can go deeper into some categories to display subcategories by clicking them.
+Whenever you want to go back, the "Back" button underneath the search field and at the top of the categories will bring you back to the previous section!
+From this list of six categories, you can go deeper into some categories to display subcategories by clicking them.

 By clicking "back" you can always reach the starting point.
 From here you can continue searching freely.
-In the column in the middle/to the right in the application you have all installable apps or extensions.
-When you click them a third column on the right will open with detail info about that application or extension as it is available.
+In the column in the middle/to the right in the application, you have all installable apps or extensions.
+When you click them a third column on the right will open with detailed info about that application or extension as it is available.
 You can now scroll through the list and click other apps to display detailed information about them.
 To remove the right-hand column click on one of the categories in the left column to bring you back to the beginning of your search.

 (If you are an app developer and notice that your app has no information or screenshots - see below in "Discover for Devs")

 Now try to resize the window.
 See what happens?
-Discover, using Kirigami the widget library for convergent apps will react and change to the size of screen you have available.
+Discover, using Kirigami the widget library for convergent apps will react and change to the size of the screen you have available.
 Try resizing it to about the size of a cellphone.
 It reshapes to better fit that size.

-Now to you sitting on a computer this means that if you have a smaller screen the right column will cover the center to give you the user more visual space for the application you chose to get more information on.
+Now to you sitting on a computer, this means that if you have a smaller screen the right column will cover the center to give you the user more visual space for the application you chose to get more information on.
 To get back from that simply hit the back button in the left column!

 How to install applications

 Installing an application is easy!
 When you've found the application that you want, simply click the "Install" button in the middle column and it will begin to install.
-If you are checking out the detailed information like the image below, you can also click "Install" in the bottom right of the right hand column.
+If you are checking out the detailed information like the image below, you can also click "Install" in the bottom right of the right-hand column.

 Installation with Discover is just as simple as that.